Frequently Asked Questions about Car Accidents in Bucks & Montgomery County:

 At Kats, Jamison & Associates all personal injury accident cases are handled on a contingency-fee basis.
 This means that we will never charge you upfront for any cost and we will advance all costs and expenses.
 You will not have to reimburse our Firm for any costs unless we are successful.
 You will pay absolutely nothing for lawyers’ fees unless we win a monetary sum in your case.

 Have you been injured in an auto accident?
-We we will visit you at your home or in the hospital in Bucks County, Montgomery County, or Philadelphia.
+We we will visit you at your home or in the hospital in Bucks County, Montgomery County, or Northeast Philadelphia.

 The attorneys at KATS, Jamison & Associates are experienced in assisting victims and families with recovering the financial compensation they deserve.
 We will review your case thoroughly, investigating all evidence regarding the cause of the accident, and will interview witnesses and experts as necessary.

-Our attorneys will identify all possible sources of compensation and will work to ensure that victims and their families receive the maximum settlement, including compensation for lost wages, medical expenses, and pain and suffering.
+Our personal injury attorneys will identify all possible sources of compensation and will work to ensure that victims and their families receive the maximum settlement, including compensation for lost wages, medical expenses, and pain and suffering.
 Our attorneys are capable of handling complicated personal injury cases.
 Let our experience speak for you

 OUR BUCKS COUNTY, MONTGOMERY COUNTY ATTORNEYS CAN HELP WITH YOUR CAR ACCIDENT CASE

-for a 9 year old Philadelphia boy who suffered traumatic brain injures after being hit by a truck as he crossed the street.
+For a 9 year old Philadelphia boy who suffered traumatic brain injures after being hit by a truck as he crossed the street.